Skip to main content

 Don’t underestimate your child, either.
 When we empower our children with the right tools, it’s amazing how autonomous they can be.
 That doesn’t mean that you are no longer needed or that you can’t step in to help when necessary, but it means allowing your child to try before you intervene.

 It is completely understandable why some parents become helicopter parents.
 The world is a scary place and having kids only makes it scarier.
 Wanting to help and protect your child and do everything you can for them is natural and doesn’t make anyone a bad parent, but sometimes how we help our children can impact their ability to learn and grow.
-Encouraging your child to advocate for themselves, allowing them to make mistakes, and accepting punishment with grace will help your them learn the tools necessary as they grow into adulthood.
+Encouraging your children to advocate for themselves, allowing them to make mistakes, and accepting punishment with grace will help them learn the tools necessary as they grow into adulthood.

 Kelli Catana